avestic/avesta/README.md

 # FAQ:
 ### "masterfully-crafted"?
 Cringe.
 One man's cringe is another's profundity.
 Give it some time and you too will be drawn into the cringe.

+### What is "Avestic"?
+Avestic refers to any application built based on Avesta the framework.
+It's short for "Avesta-based".